The Steel Helmet: Production

-Reception
+Reception and legacy

 The Steel Helmet was met with critical acclaim with much praise going to Fuller's directing.
-The film has a perfect rating of 100% on Rotten Tomatoes based on 13 reviews.

 Bosley Crowther of The New York Times opened his review by stating, "For an obviously low-budget picture that was shot in a phenomenally short time, Samuel Fuller's metallic The Steel Helmet has some surprisingly good points."
 Crowther praised Fuller for having "sidestepped the romantic war clichés" and making a good effort to "create something like the reported climate" of the Korean War, but did fault the staging and sets as "patently artificial."

-The reviewer at Variety magazine wrote of the film, "The Steel Helmet pinpoints the Korean fighting in a grim, hardhitting tale that is excellently told", and went on to say that it also "serves to introduce Gene Evans as the sergeant, a vet of World War II, a tough man who is interested in staying alive, and hardened to the impact of warfare.
+A reviewer for Variety magazine wrote of the film, "The Steel Helmet pinpoints the Korean fighting in a grim, hardhitting tale that is excellently told", and went on to say that it also "serves to introduce Gene Evans as the sergeant, a vet of World War II, a tough man who is interested in staying alive, and hardened to the impact of warfare.
 Robert Hutton, conscientious objector in the last war but now willing to fight against communism; Steve Brodie, the lieutenant who used pull to stay out of combat previously; James Edwards, the Negro medic, and Richard Loo, a heroic Nisei, are the other principals who add to the rugged realism."

 Harrison's Reports wrote that the film was "destined to take its place among the best war pictures ever produced.
 It has been directed by Samuel Fuller so skillfully that the spectator's attention is held in a vise from the beginning to the end."

 John McCarten of The New Yorker was less enthusiastic about the film than most other critics, deeming it "no better and no worse than the usual Hollywood treatment of such matters."
 The Monthly Film Bulletin in the UK was also dismissive, calling it "inevitably a rough job.
 Much of the film bears evidence of having been shot in the studio, and the jungle sequences in particular fail to ring true."